paustefa/paustefa.github.io/index.md

 border communication costs by showing that a higher overlap in business hours is associated with increased cross-border collaboration.
 This effect is distinct from the effect of physical distance, which matters as well.
-It is stronger for technology classes where lab experiments are involved and thus more frequent interactions may be re- quired.
-Episodes of telecommunications liberalization (and the resulting decline in the cost of international calls) lead to an increase in cross-border collaboration, partic- ularly when the business hour overlap between the headquarters and a subsidiary is larger.
+It is stronger for technology classes where lab experiments are involved and thus more frequent interactions may be required.
+Episodes of telecommunications liberalization (and the resulting decline in the cost of international calls) lead to an increase in cross-border collaboration, particularly when the business hour overlap between the headquarters and a subsidiary is larger.
 This effect is stronger for experiment-based technology classes.
 Less successful inventors respond more than their most successful peers.
     </p>